kubernetes/enhancements/keps/sig-network/20190125-ingress-api-group.md

 ### Potential pre-GA work

 Note: these items are NOT the main focus of this KEP, but recorded here for reference purposes.
-These items came up in discussions on the KEP:
+These items came up in discussions on the KEP (roughly sorted by practicality):

-* Path as a prefix
+* Spec path as a prefix, maybe as a new field
+* Rename `backend` to `defaultBackend` or something more obvious
+* Be more explicit about wildcard hostname support (I can create *.bar.com but in theory this is not supported)
+* Add health-checks API
+* Specify whether to accept just HTTPS or also allow bare HTTP
+* Better status
 * Formalize Ingress class
-* Some way to have backends be things other than a service (e.g. a GCS bucket)
-* Better status
-* Some way to restrict hostnames and.or URLs per namespace
-* Explicit sharing of external IPs (e.g. GCP HTTP LB)
-* Cross-namespace behavior
-* Be more explicit about wildcard hostname support (I can create *.bar.com but in theory this is not supported)
 * Reference a secret in a different namespace?
 Use case: avoid copying wildcard certificates (generated with cert-manager for instance)
+* Add non-required features (levels of support)
+* Some way to have backends be things other than a service (e.g. a GCS bucket)
+* Some way to restrict hostnames and/or URLs per namespace
+* HTTP to HTTPS redirects
+* Explicit sharing or non-sharing of external IPs (e.g. GCP HTTP LB)
+* Affinity
+* Per-backend timeouts
+* Backend protocol
+* Cross-namespace backends